Joshuabarradas234/churnpulse-ml-cli/README.md

 ##
 > A production-ready machine learning CLI that helps businesses reduce revenue loss by predicting customer churn (customers likely to leave or cancel).

+## Business problem + ROI

+Customer churn (customers who stop buying/cancel) is a major driver of revenue loss—acquiring new customers is typically more expensive than retaining existing ones.
+This project predicts which customers are most likely to churn so teams can intervene early with targeted retention actions (e.g., support outreach, tailored offers, win-back campaigns).
+It helps businesses prioritize limited retention budgets by focusing effort on the highest-risk customers first instead of applying blanket discounts to everyone.
+Decisions enabled include: who to contact, when to contact them, what offer/service action to use, and how to measure impact over time.
+Example: if retention outreach costs **£2 per customer**, the model helps concentrate spend on high-risk customers rather than messaging the entire customer base.

 ## What it does (in ~20 seconds)
 - Loads a CSV dataset (you provide the path)